 You can’t go wrong with Canal Belt hotels.
 The neighborhood is a UNESCO World Heritage List designated area and is full of fantastic hotels, gay nightlife, and gorgeous architecture.

 Many popular gay hotels are in this district along the Amstel, which is the canal and waterfront promenade that wraps around Rembrandt Square.
 Here are some of my top recommendations.

 Eden Hotel Amsterdam

-Eden Hotel is located directly on the Amstel River in the heart of the city’s traditional gay area.
+Eden Hotel is located directly on the Amstel River near the city’s traditional gay area.
 Their rooms have a variety of unique themes, from traditional to sexy.
 Some of them have beautiful views of the canal, too.

 The entire hotel is modern, but the hotel’s lounge and restaurant are particularly stunning with dim, inviting lighting.

 Banks Mansion is also in the Amstel Area, just south of Rembrandt Square and the area’s local gay bars.
-They’re a luxury gay friendly hotel with a traditional yet modern feel.
-Highly rated for impeccable hospitality, you can expect ab unforgettably comfortable stay here.
+It’s a luxury gay friendly hotel with a traditional yet modern feel.
+Highly rated for impeccable hospitality, you can expect a comfortable an relaxing stay here.

 Amistad has long been known as Amsterdam’s gay friendly hotel.
 While the property’s management changed, they are still proudly welcoming to all guests and members of the LGBTQ+ community.

 With 9 rooms, Amistad has a cozy bed & breakfast vibe—and breakfast is always included with your stay.
 Their single rooms are perfect for solo travelers.